Sally Obermeder: Books

-Obermeder released and her sister released their first e-book, Super Green Smoothies, in September of 2014.
-The book covers green smoothie recipes to help with health and weight loss.
-In April of 2013, a paperback version of the book was published by the Allen and Unwin publishing company.
-The book is now in its 12th reprint and has sold over 120,000 copies, making it the bestselling smoothie book in Australia.
+Obermeder and her sister released their first e-book, Super Green Smoothies, in September 2014.
+In April 2013, a paperback version of the book was published by the Allen and Unwin publishing company.
+The book is in its 12th reprint and has sold over 120,000 copies, making it the bestselling smoothie book in Australia.
 Super Green Smoothies was also the third highest-selling non-fiction book of 2015.

-In March 2016, Obermeder and Koraiem released The Good Life, a cookbook made up of their favorite meals to cook.
+In March 2016, Obermeder and Koraiem released The Good Life, a cookbook of their favourite meals.

-In September 2017, Obermeder and Koraiem released their third cookbook, Super Green, Simple and Lean, which featured more than 140 recipes of smoothies, salads, bowls, and snacks.
+In September 2017, Obermeder and Koraiem released their third cookbook, Super Green, Simple and Lean, which has recipes for smoothies, salads, bowls, and snacks.